-3.1.
-This Guidance applies to all entities regulated by the Authority1 including controlled subsidiaries as defined in the Banks and Trust Companies Law.
-For the purpose of this Guidance, a regulated entity is an entity that is regulated by the Authority in accordance with the regulatory laws, as defined in the Monetary Authority Act (as amended). under the:
+- 3.1.
+This Statement of Guidance applies to all entities regulated by the Authority including controlled subsidiaries as defined in the Banks and Trust Companies Law.
+For the purpose of this Guidance, a regulated entity is an entity that is regulated under the: - (a) Banks and Trust Companies Law

-1 Exceptions: regulated mutual funds.
+&lt;sup>1 Exceptions: regulated mutual funds.